-II.4.7: The root \sqrt{svad} is generally a ritual technical term: the ritual fire "sweetens," that is, "ritually prepares" the oblations.
+II.4.7: The root $\sqrt{svad}$ is generally a ritual technical term: the ritual fire "sweetens," that is, "ritually prepares" the oblations.
 Here the forest fire performs the same action on the non-ritual ground.
 Although this might depict some version of slash-and-burn agriculture (so WG), I think it more likely that the point is merely to give a ritual dimension to the wild and unpredictable actions of the forest fire, in the hope of exerting some control over it.
-The same sentiment is found in I.169.3 agnis cid dhi smatase susukvan, ... dadhati prayamsi "For even a fire blazing in the brushwood can produce pleasurable offerings."
-The position of na after the verb asvadayat in our passage suggests that the simile is targeting the verb, an extremely unusual situation in Vedic poetics.
+The same sentiment is found in I.169.3 agnis cid dhi smatase susualla susualla susualla situation in Vedic poetics.